As an ambigram designer, you may think you know ambigrams.

 Or break them.
 You’re an artist after all!

-Just like scientists came up with the periodic table of elements, back then.
-They did not only structure the known elements grouping them in a way that makes sense, but they also knew there were going to be some elements (i.e. gallium) that were yet to be discovered.
+When scientists were creating the periodic table of elements, they did not only organize the known elements, grouping them in a way that made sense, but they also knew there were going to be some elements (i.e. gallium) that were yet to be discovered.
 And not only that, they could tell in advance what the characteristics of that element would be!
 I mean, I’m mindblown!
 Without knowing something, how can you possibly know what this is like?

 We are going to do the exact same thing, because we, artists, are awesome!